jetyue04/Power_Outages_Impact/README.md

 - OUTAGE.START.DATE: Date when the outage started.
 - OUTAGE.RESTORATION.DATE: Date when power was restored.
 - CUSTOMERS.AFFECTED: Number of customers affected by the outage.
-- U.S._STATE: Location of the outage
+- U.S._STATE: State in which the outage happened
 - CLIMATE.REGION: Climate region of the outage location.
-- CLIMATE.CATEGORY: ...
-- ANOMALY.LEVEL: Climate anomaly level during the time of the outage.
+- CLIMATE.CATEGORY: The climate conditions corresponding to previous years, categorized as "Warm," "Cold," or "Normal"
 - RES.SALES, COM.SALES, IND.SALES: Electricity consumption patterns by residential, commercial, and industrial sectors.
 - TOTAL.SALES: Total electricity sales in the affected area.
 - PC.REALGSP.STATE: Per capita real Gross State Product.